FOSSBOSS/Ultrasonic/README.md

 <br>
 Project Goals: <br>
-To make a sympathetic payable instrument.
+To make a sympathetic playable instrument.